Turkey tenderloin stuffed with kale and goat cheese is an elegant dish and actually simple to prepare. You’re going to love this meal.

 The blend of nutritious kale, creamy goat cheese and turkey went so well together that every bite became a delightful experience.

-This elegant dish turned out to be a real family pleaser.
+This protein-packed meal turned out to be a real family pleaser.
 Everyone said the turkey was absolutely delicious, and I loved how easy it was to prepare.

 Our family is also a cheese loving family.
 We’ve been trying to follow many of the principles of a paleo diet, but haven’t yet been able to give up cheese.
 Thankfully, on a primal diet cheese is ok.
 For the distinction, you can see here.